Knowledge Base

 What is the frequency of releases of new openfunds versions?

-In general, openfunds aims to release new versions not more than twice a year.
+In general, openfunds aims to release new versions no more than twice a year.
 Such releases are normally minor releases, where only the second version number changes, the one after the first dot.
 For instance, the version changes from “1.24” to “1.25“.

 On the other hand, there can also be unscheduled releases due to new regulations coming into force on a specific date such as MiFID II, PRIIP etc. Furthermore, as openfunds becomes more useful to fund houses and fund distributors from all over the world, country-specific requirements, which need to be set up in due time could also lead to an early release of new fields.